If you frequently harvest your Oregano for its delicious leaves, you would know this herb is not supposed to produce flowers.

 Dried Oregano flowers can be garnished with cheese, salad, cocktail, or dessert.

-Moreover, the dried and crushed flowers can be added to pasta sauce or used in different Oregano flower recipes.
+Moreover, you can add dried and crushed flowers to pasta sauce or use them in different Oregano flower recipes.

 3. Home Decoration